catsnax/itelective3-web/README.md

 NAME OF THE SYSTEM:  **Order System**

-# PURPOSE OF THE SYSTEM:
+# PURPOSE OF THE SYSTEM

 The order system is a collection made up of five subsystems whose primary aim is to facilitate the ordering process between the establishment and the customer which is represented by two entities: The Customer Service Rep Entity and The Cusomer Entity.
 Three of these subsystems are software subsystems that give different abilities to both entities in order for a purchase to go smoothly and be successful.
 On the other hand, the two remaining subsystems don't include software but are still key to the order system.